 - If you have children, you will need to consider arrangements for child support

-- You do not need to go to court to separate but if you do need legal advice then contact one of our family team.
+- You do not need to go to court to separate but if you do need legal advice then you can contact one of our family team for advice.
 Remember you both can’t use the same legal firm so getting in touch with one first will mean your partner can’t use the same one.

 Remember - Do things at your own pace and don’t feel pressured into making any decisions that aren't right for you.

-Get in touch today to speak to one of our specialist divorce and cohabitation solicitors.
+Get in touch today to speak to one of our specialist divorce and cohabitation solicitors on 01329 822 333.

 If you find this difficult time hard to cope with and need some support there are lots of places you can go for help, here is just one.
 Ok Rehab can offer specialist help for all types of problems.